 - Project SOAR: The My Brother's Keeper section of Project SOAR is an opportunity to mentor middle school males and explore cultural, social and environmental factors affecting middle schoolers’ academic achievement and pathways to higher education.

-- Masculinity and It's Many Intersections: Is a broad-based introduction to masculinity, its social constructions, and how it intersects with race, poverty, sexual orientation and other identities.
+- HED 331: Masculnity, Power, and Education: Is a broad-based introduction to masculinity, its social constructions, and how it intersects with race, poverty, sexual orientation and other identities.

 - 100% Engagement - Student Coordinators of Masculinity Initiatives: Is an opportunity to work with EAO in a leadership position on-campus and through community partnerships addressing masculinity and gender identity through various initiatives.

-Partnerships include: The University of Arizona Cultural Centers, The Guerrero Student Center, African American Student Affairs, Native American Student Affairs, Asian Pacific American Student Affairs, Women's Resource Center, and LGBTQ Student Affairs, Common Ground Alliance, The University of Arizona College of Education's Center for the Study of Higher Education, and Project SOAR (Student Outreach and Resiliency).
+Partnerships include: The University of Arizona Cultural Centers, The Guerrero Student Center, African American Student Affairs, Native American Student Affairs, Asian Pacific American Student Affairs, Women and Gender Resource Center, and LGBTQ Student Affairs, Common Ground Alliance, The University of Arizona College of Education's Center for the Study of Higher Education, and Project SOAR (Student Outreach and Resiliency).

-Recently, program staff presented "College: An opportunity to redefine Man Up" at College Board's 2016 Prepárate Conference.
+Program staff have presented "College: An opportunity to redefine Man Up" at College Board's 2016 Prepárate Conference.
 A few days later, Excelencia in Education! facilitated a national webinar on "Latino Males in Higher Education: Action for Progress".
 Both presentations are linked here to provide a context for our work.

-The Man Up and Go to College conference and our masculinity initiatives are supported for at least 2 years by the UA Student Services Fee.
+MASCulinity Initiatives and our Young Men's College Conference are supported for at least 5 years by the UA Student Services Fee.